jrte/ribose/README.md

 Ribose suggests that the von Neumann CPU model would benefit from inclusion of finite state transduction logic to coordinate the sequencing of instructions under the direction of FSTs driven by streams of numerically encoded sequential media, and that programming languages should express robust support for `*`-semiring algebra to enable construction of multidimensional regular patterns and compilation to runtime FSTs.

 Developers might want to bone up on `*`-semiring algebra.
 It may look intimidating at first but it is just like arithmetic with nonnegative integers and addition and multiplication and corresponding identity elements **0** and **1**, but with sets of strings and union and concatenation with identity elements **Ø** (empty set) and **ϵ** (empty string).
 The '__`*`__' semiring operator is defined as the union of all concatenation powers of its operand.
 Analogous rules apply identically in both domains, although concatenation does not commute in semirings.
+See _[Math is Hard?](https://github.com/jrte/ribose/wiki#math-is-hard)_ for a scolding.

 Best of all, `*`-semiring algebra is stable and free from bugs and vulnerabilities.